RussellTsuchida/ped/README.md

 # Exponential family PCA using DEQs
-*Code to accompany the paper titled "When are equilibrium networks scoring algorithms?"*
+*Code to accompany the paper titled "When are equilibrium networks scoring algorithms?" and "Deep equilibrium models as estimators for continuous latent variables"*

 ## Basic Usage